 One of the many questions that face the victim of an extramarital affair is whether or not to confront the other person.

-We’ve done a few posts on this in the past, along with including a question or two in a few of our surveys and the responses from readers always seems to be a mixed bag.
+We’ve done a few posts on the topic of confronting the other person in the past, along with including a question or two in a few of our surveys and the responses from readers always seems to be a mixed bag.

 Looking at past responses it’s clear that about 60% of our readers had indeed confronted the other person after an affair in a variety of ways.
 The preferred method of contact was by phone, with texting being the second most popular method.